 Is there a waitlist to adopt a puppy?

-Yes, we have an extensive waitlist.
+Yes, we have a waitlist.
 In order to be added to our waitlist we require a questionnaire to be completed and returned.
 If, after reviewing the completed questionnaire, we are in agreement with proceeding, we would then schedule a visit to our home so you can meet us and our dogs and so we can meet you.
 If all goes well, you would then be added to our waitlist.
-Our waitlist is currently closed due to the sheer volume of families currently waiting for a puppy.
-We will update our website when it has reopened and will start sending out questionnaires to interested families again at that point.

 At what age are the puppies ready to go to their new homes?